 A hearty soup with wild rice and creamy coconut milk that still feels light and flavourful.

 A fragrant soup with low histamine herbs and spices.
+Equally delicious for lunch or dinner!

-Low histamine vegan power bowl
+Low histamine vegan salad bowl

 One of the most popular recipes here on the blog!
 A huge bowl of goodness with tons of vegetables, quinoa and a lovely creamy tahini dressing.